bytecodealliance/component-docs/component-model/src/language-support/other-languages.md

 [comment]: # (Add first language here)

-## Adding a Language to the Guide
+## Adding a New Language to the Guide

 Interested in adding another language to this list?
-Create a PR to this [document](https://github.com/bytecodealliance/component-docs/blob/main/component-model/src/language-support/other-languages.md) that adds an entry with the following format to the above list.
-Please insert alphabetically.
+Create a PR to this [document](https://github.com/bytecodealliance/component-docs/blob/main/component-model/src/language-support/other-languages.md) that adds an entry with the following information:

-### Language Name

-- GitHub Link:
+- Language name as a level 3 header
+- Link to the project page on Github page
-- Documentation on getting started with components: (feel free to use our example WITs if you want to match the style of this guide)
+- Link to the project hosted documentation on getting started with components.
+Feel free to use our example WITs if you want to match the style of this guide.
+- Please insert alphabetically